jvallera/HiveNYC/README.md

 #Welcome!

-Between November 2015 and June 2016, the Hive NYC Community Coordinator spearheaded a series of projects in collaboration with the Hive NYC Network Manager, which centered around streamlining communications procedures and building systems to track and manage member engagement.
+Between November 2015 and June 2016, the Hive NYC Community Coordinator spearheaded five projects in collaboration with the Hive NYC Network Manager.
+All five projects aligned to two goals.

+1. Streamline communications.
+2. Create systems to track member information and engagement.

-We have documented these projects for the benfit of current and future Hive NYC staff and in an effort to [Work Open](), which is a core principal of [Mozilla Foundation](https://www.mozilla.org/en-US/foundation/about/).
+We have documented these projects for the benfit of current and future Hive NYC staff and in the spirit of [Working Open](), which is core to the mission of [Mozilla Foundation](https://www.mozilla.org/en-US/foundation/about/).

 Projects documented in this wiki include: